sedwards2009/extraterm/docs/guide.md

 ------------
 Extraterm support Linux, Mac OS X and Cygwin on Windows.
 Download the zip file for your operating system on the [github releases page](https://github.com/sedwards2009/extraterm/releases).

 Unzip the file somewhere convenient.
 Start Extraterm by running the `extraterm` or `extraterm.exe` file inside the unzip directory.
 OS X users can just start the application via the Finder.
+If you have trouble starting Extraterm on cygwin see the [FAQ](faq.md).

 Extraterm doesn't need any other installation.